HackYardo/VastGo/readme.md

 🚀🚀🚀 ***Julia must have one too!*** 🚀🚀🚀

-## What can this repo do today and tomorrow?
+## What can the repo do today/tomorrow?
 - [ ] basic game features
   - [x] static Go board 19x19
   - [ ] mouse-click event to play stones